S.H.I.E.L.D.

 S.H.I.E.L.D. in the Ultimate Marvel parallel universe was first led by General "Thunderbolt" Ross.
 During the Gulf War, the Weapon X Project, headed by Colonel John Wraith, was sanctioned by S.H.I.E.L.D. and resulted in the creation of Wolverine.

-In the Ultimate Marvel universe, S.H.I.E.L.D. is controlled entirely by the United States, but maintains ties with the European Defense Initiative and the British-operated S.T.R.I.K.E..
+In the Ultimate Marvel universe, S.H.I.E.L.D. is controlled entirely by the United States.
+It maintains ties to a sister organization in Europe, the European Defense Initiative.

 Members